Loading. Please Wait....

 As you work through various issues and concerns in the group, it’s common that you will begin to notice a reduced level of overall distress and discomfort.
 This is a positive sign that progress is being made and that you are feeling better.

-As you learn more effective ways to cope and handle difficult situations, you gain better understanding about yourself, your needs and your own unique personality.
-You can also gain increased insight about the factors that have contributed to your current challenges and the strategies that seem to work best to help you move toward your goals.
+As you learn more effective ways to cope and handle difficult situations, you gain a better understanding of yourself, your needs, and your own unique personality.
+You can also gain increased insight into the factors that have contributed to your current challenges and the strategies that seem to work best to help you move toward your goals.

 Just as you benefit from the group experience, you can also help other group members as you grow and make progress.
 Others will be affected positively by hearing about your successes and by your kind and caring demeanour.
 You will also notice you feel better when you are able to help someone else.
 Many groups will explicitly include the goal of helping others as a central component of the group’s mission.